SuperH: SH-4

-There is no FPU in the custom SH-4 made for Casio, the SH7305, but it does have the DSP instruction set extension instead.
+SH-4A

+Variant of the SH-4 without floating-point unit but including the DSP instruction set extension instead.
+Implemented by Casio as a chip on board under the model code SH7305 and used in their graphics calculators since 2011, the latest being the fx-CG100 launched in 2025.

 SH-5

 The SH-5 is a 64-bit RISC CPU.

 Almost no non-simulated SH-5 hardware was ever released, and, unlike the still-live SH-4, support for SH-5 was dropped from GCC and Linux.

 SH-6

-SH-6 was an announced but never implemented further development.
+SH-6 was an announced-but-never-implemented further development.
 It was supposed to achieve over 2 GIPS, over 7 GFLOPS and over 24 GOPS.